 Niner Clinical Immersion School

-NCIS is pilot program designed to increase the level of meaningful engagement for pre-student teacher candidates in P12 schools.
+NCIS is a program designed to increase the level of meaningful engagement for pre-student teacher candidates in P12 schools.
 The word "immersion" is important...
 NCIS is a way to "immerse" candidates in the P12 classroom while at the same time taking coursework to train you to become a teacher.
 NCIS restructures the required clinical hours assigned to courses to better serve the needs of our teacher education candidates.
 If you are interested in participating, please find more information at http://ncis.uncc.edu/

 Financial Aid/Financial Assistance

-Information about available scholarships can be found at scholarships.uncc.edu
+- Information about available scholarships can be found at scholarships.uncc.edu

-Information about financial aid can be found at finaid.uncc.edu
+- Information about financial aid can be found at finaid.uncc.edu

 *Additional funding may be available upon request.